Jaidon-Smith/jaidon-smith.github.io/_posts/2021-03-18-ai-beatsaber_custom_maps.md

 Note Colour

-> While not every BeatSaber map does this, my favourite maps are when the blue and the red are highlighting different aspects of the
+> While not every BeatSaber map does this, my favourite maps are when the blue and the red are highlighting different aspects of the song.

 **Unsure**